 All too often, suspension is a knee-jerk response, carried out without justification and in a humiliating way.
-Where this happens, the employer is likely to breach the implied contractual duty of trust and confidence.
-Depending on the circumstances - for example, if the employer reacts more harshly to workers of a particular race or religion than towards others suspected of the same kind of offence - their actions may amount to discrimination.
+Where this happens, the employer may well find that they have breached the implied contractual duty of trust and confidence.
+Depending on the circumstances - for example, if the employer reacts more harshly to workers of a particular race or religion than towards others suspected of the same kind of offence - their actions may also amount to discrimination.

 A poorly managed suspension can also lead to psychiatric harm.
 Make sure you access whatever support is available.
 Speak to your rep but also visit your GP if you feel anxious or distressed.
 Your employer may also offer counselling services.
 Keep a journal record in case you later decide to bring a legal claim.